What Is a Distributed Fiber Optic Temperature Sensor?

-Distributed Temperature Sensing Cables?
+What Are Distributed Temperature Sensing Cables?

 Distributed temperature sensing (DTS) measures temperature distribution over the length of an optical fiber cable using the fiber itself as the sensing element.
 Unlike traditional electrical temperature measurement (thermocouples & RTD), the length of the fiber optic cable is the temperature sensor.
 Distributed temperature sensing can provide thousands of accurate and precise temperature measurements over a long distance.
 Compared to traditional electrical temperature measurements, distributed temperature sensing represent a cost-effective method for obtaining accurate and high-resolution temperature measurement.

 Yokogawa DTSX3000 measures temperature and distance over the length of an optical fiber using the Raman scatter principle.
 A pulse of light (laser pulse) launched into an optical fiber is scattered by fiberglass molecules as it propagates down the fiber and exchanges energy with lattice vibrations.
 As the light pulse scatters down the fiber optic cable, it produces stokes signal (longer wavelength) and anti-stokes (shorter wavelength) signal, of which both signals shifted from the launch of the light source.
 The intensity ratio of the two signals components depends on the temperature at the position where the Raman scatter is produced.

 This temperature can thus be determined by measuring the respective intensities of the stokes and anti-stokes signals.
 Furthermore, part of the scattered light, known as the backscatter, is guided back towards the light source.
 The position of the temperature reading can thus be determined by measuring the time taken for the backscatter to return to the source.

 Fiber Optic Sensing and the Raman Scatter Principle